 Budget and spending: A budget of up to EUR 5,000 (five thousand euros) is available per participation.
-This amount covers registration/participation fees for the training course/workshop, and costs of visa processing, travel insurance, travel and accommodation for the grantee.
+This amount covers registration/participation fees for the training course/workshop, and costs of visa processing, travel insurance, travel, accommodation and meals for the grantee.

 Whenever possible, the cost of the training course/workshop will be paid directly to the course organiser.
 If this option is not feasible, we will reimburse you for the course fee.

 Our i4A administrative staff can assist you with booking your tickets and accommodation in a pre-funded manner if needed.
-Otherwise, the budget for travel, accommodation, and visa costs can be provided to the grantee as reimbursement.
+Otherwise, the budget for travel and accommodation can be provided to the grantee as reimbursement.
 We can only reimburse you for your expenses upon receiving the relevant receipts.
 Travel costs will include a round-trip economy ticket and public transportation.
 Visa processing costs may include visa fees, travel expenses to and from visa authorities, photo and printing costs, and other related expenses.
 Applicants are responsible for arranging travel insurance if they desire coverage for the duration of their travels.

 Bookings should be made according to EMBL’s travel reimbursement guidelines to ensure full reimbursement.
 Travel to and from the hosting site can occur up to two weeks before and after the imaging facility visit.
 Travel dates exceeding this two-week period before and after the visit will not be covered by the grant.